Egypt at the 2016 Summer Olympics: Boxing

-Egypt has entered four boxers to compete in the following weight classes into the Olympic boxing tournament.
+Egypt entered four boxers to compete in the following weight classes in the Olympic boxing tournament.
 Hosam Abdin was the only Egyptian boxer qualifying through the 2015 World Championships, while three further boxers (Abdelaal, Mohamed, and Salah) had claimed their Olympic spots at the 2016 African Qualification Tournament in Yaoundé, Cameroon.

 Canoeing

 Sprint

-Egypt has qualified two boats for the following distances into the Olympic canoeing regatta through the 2016 African Sprint Qualifying Tournament.
+Egypt qualified two boats for the following distances into the Olympic canoeing regatta through the 2016 African Sprint Qualifying Tournament.